 Mark shares, “Tony was impressed by the second photographer getting on the floor to get a unique perspective during toasts.”

 Get low!
-David– dude, I’m impressed!
+My second photographer, David took this– dude, I’m impressed!

 Capturing Emotional Moments

 Tony shares, “Having my sister, Barbara, officiate meant the world to both of us.
 We’ve always had a close relationship.
 At times she was like a mom to me since we lost ours when we were so young.
 She has a heart of gold and is always the first to help others.
 She’s always there for me, which is why it was meaningful to have her as our officiant.”

 Tony shares, “Mark’s card touched my heart because he used the compliments I always give him and built on that to show why we work so well as a couple.”

 One of the most important focuses for me on a wedding day is capturing the full range of emotions.
 From laughter to tears.
 It’s all beautiful!